MontiCore/ucd/README.md

 processing models.
 To this effect, it provides funcionality for
 * parsing,
-* pretty-printing,
-* creating symbol tables,
-* storing symbols in symbol files,
+* storing symbols in symbol files, and
-* loading symbols from symbol files, and
 * semantic differencing.

 The requirements for building and using the UCD CLI tool are that Java 8, Git, and Gradle are